-Heart disease is the leading cause of death for men in the United States, and responsible for one out of every four male deaths according to the Centers for Disease Control and Prevention (CDC).
+Heart disease is the leading care of death for men and women in the United States--about one in every five female deaths and one out of every four male deaths according to the Centers for Disease Control and Prevention (CDC).
 Risk factors like hypertension, diabetes and family history are linked to men’s long history of heart disease, and while you can’t change your genetic predisposition, understanding your risk profile can prevent or even delay heart issues.

 For years, stress tests and electrocardiograms, or EKGs, were the primary tests for heart disease.
-Now, there is now a more accurate screening for those with mild risk profiles—coronary calcium score testing.
+Now, there is now a more accurate screening for those with intermediate risk profiles—coronary calcium score testing.

 What is calcium scoring?

 As its name implies, the coronary calcium score test identifies the amount of calcium in the coronary artery through a low-dose CT scan.
 This is an important measurement to track, since calcium buildup in the coronary artery can lead to heart disease and an increased risk of heart attack.